 Although there are categories that are pretty standard for reviews, it can vary depending on who’s marketing material you’re studying, who's website you're viewing and the type of SPD in question.

 Overall, the purpose of this data is to provide an overview of safety and capabilities for a particular SPD.
 Typically, surge protector ratings and reviews are used to compare and contrast competing devices.

-Generally... surge protector ratings data may include:
+Generally... surge protector ratings data for reviews may include:

 With over 30 years of SPD design, SPD testing and in-the-field experience, we're confident we know what to look for when reviewing surge protector ratings.
 We're comfortable navigating through the confusing world of marketing material and spec sheet information.

 As listed above, a number of characteristics can be used to create Surge Protector Ratings.
 We focus on characteristics and data that experience shows are the most effective and reliable in the SPD evaluation process (with or without having tested the device).

 This is determined by the highest single shot a SPD can withstand without failure or degradation.
 This will vary per device type usually depending on it's intended install location (C,B,A).
 This rating will also very depending on device design.
 The higher the rating, the more robust the device.